 - Helping classroom teachers to differentiate the curriculum;

-- Providing "just right" reading materials for student to take home
+- Providing "just right" reading materials for students to take home

 A student may begin to see a learning specialist beginning in October or in March and may receive this additional support for a full or partial year depending on individual needs.